 The data volume and switching requirements of banks are increasing.
 However, traditional network architectures, with primitive fault location measures and unreliable Disaster Recovery (DR) mechanisms, are slowing down the development of banking services.

-Huawei’s Intent-Driven Financial Network Solution is an intelligent solution based on a Software-Defined Networking (SDN) framework.
-This solution offers two architectural innovations — quality awareness, and smooth evolution — allowing networks to provide financial services, quickly and flexibly.
+Huawei’s Intent-Driven Financial Network Application is an intelligent application based on a Software-Defined Networking (SDN) framework.
+The Application offers two architectural innovations — quality awareness, and smooth evolution — allowing networks to provide financial services, quickly and flexibly.
 It adapts a flattened network architecture that integrates production and office networks, to efficiently transmit large amounts of data.
 It helps customers construct smart financial networks that are physically converged but logically isolated.

 Traditional architectures face challenges such as tree-structured networks suffering from low data transmission efficiency, and new services introducing more and more access terminals to financial networks.

 Elsewhere, big data applications require larger network bandwidth, and more efficient data transmission between production and office networks.
 The introduction of cloud computing technologies also requires ICT infrastructure sharing, and cross-data center Virtual Machine (VM) migration.

 Huawei’s Application replaces a traditional tree-structured network with a core carrier network in a ring topology.
 Branches and service centers connect to the banking system through the nearest nodes, improving the efficiency of the backbone network with:

 - An outloop carrier network with a three-layer architecture of core, aggregation, and access.